 Your employer must provide clear policies and procedures for global health events like COVID-19.
 If you’re unaware of what these policies are or if they haven’t provided any, ask for them.

-Some employers may insist that you work from home during this pandemic.
-Or, they may ask you to stay at home or work from home if you’re feeling sick or experiencing symptoms of COVID-19.
+Some employers may insist that you work from home throughout this pandemic.
+Or, they may ask you to stay at home or work from home if you’re feeling sick or experiencing symptoms of COVID-19 or the flu.

 Consult your HR department for more info.